 Hosting an Iftar party can be quite challenging.
 Here are tips on how to organise an Iftar party with as less stress as possible along with sample menus for Iftar & Dinner.

-Hosting a dawaat is challenging enough.
+Hosting a Desi dawat (Desi party) is challenging enough.
 Hosting an Iftar party is 10 times the challenge.
 Not only is everyone fasting, but there’s a time pressure to get everything on the table at a certain time.
 Plus it’s never just an Iftar party, it’s usually Iftar + Dinner.
-Though not everyone eats dinner, but there are quite a lot of people (especially the men) who will come back from maghrib prayers, have dinner since they have to leave for tarawih.
-And then of course, there are the Ramadan lawaazmaat that everyone expects – pakoras, samosas, spring rolls, fruit chaat and dahi baray.
+Not everyone eats dinner, but there are quite a lot of people (especially the men) who will come back from maghrib prayers and have dinner right away since they have to leave for tarawih (special prayers hosted in Ramadan).
+And then of course, there are the Ramadan lawaazmaat (delicacies) that everyone expects – pakoras, samosas, spring rolls, fruit chaat and dahi baray.
 As much as I love those lawaazmaat, I personally believe that you should keep things simple in Ramadan.
 Filling the table shouldn’t be the objective.

 The sample menus can be found in the post below, but following are some points that will help you in planning an Iftar + Dinner party in Ramadan.